joeyShea/joeyShea.github.io/README.md

     - Typescript
     - CSS/HTML/JavaScript

-2. Database (WIP)
+2. Database
     - Firebase

-(I am aware that I have leaked my API key and that my database in completely unsecured.
+(I am aware that I have leaked my API key and that my database is completely unsecured.
 That's what happens when you don't want to pay to host a backend!)